Tresjs/tres/README.md

 # TresJS `@tresjs/core`

-> Declarative ThreeJS using Vue Components
+> Declarative ThreeJS using Vue

 - 💡 Build 3D scene as they were Vue components
 - ⚡️ Powered by Vite